ycpcs/cs400-fall2023/index.md

 * 8-27-22: Assignment 1 (Project Proposal) is due by 11:00am, Friday, 9-9-22, with presentation during class

 -->
+* 9-11-23: The due dates for your project's [Requirements (assign03)](./assign/assign03.html) and [Analysis & Design (assign04)](./assign/assign04.html) have been posted.
+Check your respective project page for details.

 * 8-27-23: Dr. Babcock and Professor Hake made the The Capstone Project team assignments.
 You can find the project team members for each project on Canvas.